74nu5/utils-files/README.md

 # utils-files
-Utility files for development - A collection of configuration files, templates, and tools to enhance your development workflow.
+Universal development utility files - A collection of **technology-agnostic** configuration files, templates, and tools that can be adapted to enhance any development workflow, regardless of programming language or framework.

 ## Repository Structure